Questions about the course

 These resources will help:

-- A full practice exam reflecting the 2016-17 updates is available by logging in to your AP Course Audit account.
-You can also access several older practice exams there.
+- A full practice exam, including sample student responses, is available by logging in to your AP Course Audit account.

-- Free-response questions with student samples and scoring guidelines can be accessed from your exam information page.
+- Free-response questions (FRQs) with student samples and scoring guidelines can be accessed from the course’s exam information page.

-- Released exams are available as a free download from the course home page and older versions can be purchased from the College Board store.
+- Released exams are available for free download on the course home page and others can be purchased on the College Board store.